Last year, I decided to get into racing sims.

 Dirt Rally 2 doesn’t have a very active player base, but you can still play online to set new records against other players.

-6. Assetto Corsa Evo
+6. Assetto Corsa Rally

 Assetto Corsa Rally was a delightful surprise for everyone.
 Coming from the legendary developers behind the Assetto Corsa franchise, this rally racing game delivers an incredibly realistic experience.